dataluscorp/browser/docs/contributing/directory_structure.rst

 -------

-Contains the front end code (in XUL, Javascript, XBL, and C++) for the Firefox browser.
+Contains the front end code (in XUL, Javascript, XBL, and C++) for the Datalus browser.
 Many of these files started off as a copy of files in `xpfe <https://developer.mozilla.org/docs/Mozilla/Developer_guide/Source_Code/Directory_structure#xpfe>`__/.

 browser/extensions